aragon/protocol/docs/5-data-structures/2-controller.md

 - **Fees config:** Fees config object
 - **Disputes config:** Disputes config object
-- **Min active balance:** Minimum amount of tokens guardians have to activate to participate in the Protocol
+- **Min active balance:** Minimum amount of tokens guardians have to activate to participate in the Court

 ### 5.2.4.
 Fees config

 The fees config object includes the following fields:

-- **Token:** ERC20 token to be used for the fees of the Protocol
+- **Token:** ERC20 token to be used for the fees of the Court
 - **Final round reduction:** Permyriad of fees reduction applied for final appeal round (1/10,000)
 - **Guardian fee:** Amount of tokens paid to draft a guardian to adjudicate a dispute
 - **Draft fee:** Amount of tokens paid per round to cover the costs of drafting guardians